This page has been reviewed by Kerry Splatt, Principal Lawyer and QLD Accredited Specialist Personal Injury Lawyer for more than 25 years.

 What is the time limit for a back injury workers' compensation claim?

-As for other types of workers’ compensation claims in Queensland, you have six months from the accident date to lodge a work injury damages claim.
+In Queensland, for workers’ compensation claims, you have six months from the accident date to lodge a WorkCover claim.

 You must notify your employer immediately if you suffer a back injury at work.
 Alternatively, you can inform your immediate manager.
 This action will protect you from further harm and could remove a potential hazard for your co-workers.